TWO WEEKS AGO, The Audio Engineering Society ANNOUNCED AES69-2015

 The new AES69-2015 standard defines a file format to exchange space-related acoustic data in various forms.
 These include HRTF as well as directional room impulse responses (DRIR).
 The format is designed to be scalable to match the available rendering process and is designed to be sufficiently flexible to include source materials from different databases.

 This format heavily effects the world of 3D Audio Playback, less heavily, the world of recording.
 A lot of companies are working on 3D Audio playback software: Dolby Atmos, DTS Premium Sound 3D, SonicVR, 3DSoundLabs to name a few.

 Many companies are transforming 2D Audio (recordings made with standard microphones, not binaural mics) into 3D Audio in the playback space — all of them differently.
-This proves that while 3D Audio is desirable and attainable in today’s market, some regulation will be necessary: a world in which people capture their Coachella snapchats in 3D Audio is just around the corner.
+This proves that while 3D Audio is desirable and attainable in today’s market, some regulation will be necessary: a world in which people capture their Coachella snapchats in 3D Audio is just around the corner, but still a ways to go.
 This movement starts with a product for consumers and professionals to create with as well as a protocol (AES69-2015) for playback companies and licensing firms to adhere to.

 The creation of this format creates a business

-The reality is that sound is big business; it is both hardware and software.
+The reality is that sound is big business; it is both hardware and software, and can’t be one without the other anymore.
 Audio standards and features like surround sound and 7.1 come with high margin licensing agreements.
 For example, the brand manufacturer pays a fee per unit shipped (or similar terms) for use of the audio standard in their product.
 In recent years, this has also become a valuable marketing play for licensors.
 The relationships between sound licensee and licensors is worth billions.